 Egg painting, for instance.
 Gently blow out the contents, convert those into scrambled egg, omelettes, cakes… then paint your shells, and for added effect, hang them on cut branches for an Easter tree!

-But our Hilary’s a mine of information on eggs – her ideas just require you to be a little bit more careful when you crack open your boiled egg.
+But MIAMI’s Hilary is a mine of information on eggs – her ideas just require you to be a little bit more careful when you crack open your boiled egg.
 You can then turn the shells into mini flower arrangements, or decorative candles.
 You can also use them as gardening aids and a food supplement.

 Less packaging – think like a hen